-- It should have adequate RAM (minimum 2GB) by today’s standards.
-4GB and more is recommended.
+- It should have adequate RAM by today’s standards.
+4GB+ is recommended.

 - A VGA port for an external monitor/projector is sometimes required for presentations (Mac users should have the proper dongle).

 - Make sure your student’s laptop has a reasonable battery life, 2 hours or more.

 - AHS is on a Google Apps for Education platform.
 This includes Google Docs, Sheets, Slides, Sites, Drive, Calendar, Gmail and more.
-Microsoft Office and Adobe suites are nice but not required as the Google platform takes care of most of this.
+Microsoft Office and Adobe suites are nice but not required as the Google platform can preform most needed tasks.